jonaskac/dotfiles/README.md

 # TODO:

-- Code completion (there are some alternatives, see to that they work with treesitter & nvim lsp)
+- Code completion (there are some alternatives, see to that they work with treesitter & nvim lsp, test out nvim-compe) -- Setup your own completion (https://jose-elias-alvarez.medium.com/configuring-neovims-lsp-client-for-typescript-development-5789d58ea9c)
 - Git gutter
 - zsh & bash installations
 - Interactive installation script